iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 :::

 ## Sending tokens
-The process of sending tokens via `wallet.rs` can be described as follows:
+The process of sending tokens via `Wallet.rs` can be described as follows:
 1. Create instance of `iota_wallet.Transfer()` class with the following mandatory arguments: `amount`, `address` and `remainder_value_strategy`.
 The `remainder_value_strategy` argument can be either:
    - `ReuseAddress`